 Janet Keller (Shelley) performed with San Francisco’s Rough and Tumble in Candide, The Misanthrope, My Uncle Sam, and Tom Jones (Bay Area Theatre Critics’ Circle Award for Best Ensemble).
 Other S.F.
 Bay Area credits include work with ACT, Berkeley Rep, and Marin Theatre Company, and she received a BATCC nomination for Best Supporting Role as Kryla in Brad Fraser’s Poor Superman with Kaliyuga Arts.
 Film credits include Breath (Best Actress Award, Thessalonika [Greece] Film Festival), and Vanilla.
 Janet would like to dedicate this performance to her mother, Marjorie Keller, whom she cared for over the course of an 18-year Alzheimer’s journey.
 She lives with her partner in Port Townsend, Washington.

 Daniel Hall Kuhn (Shadow) More than a few years ago I had the privilege of working with John and Steven in Kaliyuga Arts production of All That Fall at Cherry Lane Theatre in NYC.
-Since then, I have had the good fortune to perform in multiple national tours, summerstock, film and voice over projects.
-During the pandemic I have been working on a one man show featuring the writings of Edgar Allan Poe, including an educational, interactive version available for classroom streaming.
-To learn more about me or my “Poe Show,” please visit my website: www.DanielHallKuhn.com.
+Since then, I have had the good fortune to perform in multiple national tours, summer stock, film and voice over projects.
+During the pandemic I worked on a one man show featuring the writings of Edgar Allan Poe, including an educational, interactive version available for classroom streaming.
+In 2021 I appeared in the Bridge Street production of Samuel D. Hunter’s Lewiston.
+To learn more about me and my “Poe Show,” please visit my website: www.DanielHallKuhn.com.